Effective June 2021; Revised June 2022

 - Equipment service records should be maintained for 10 years from the date of the last entry.

 - The retention period for financial records required to determine tax obligations and entitlements as per the Canada Revenue Agency is six years.

-r) Retain records in a manner that allows the record to be retrieved and copied upon request, regardless of the media used to create the record.
+t) Retain records in a manner that allows the record to be retrieved and copied upon request, regardless of the medium used to create the record.

-w) Be aware of and inform employers, support personnel, and others of their professional obligations regarding documentation and record keeping.
+y) Be aware and inform employers, support personnel, and others of their professional obligations regarding documentation and record keeping.

 Clients can expect that their speech-language pathology and/or audiology records are clear, confidential, accurate, legible, complete and comply with applicable legislation and regulatory requirements.

 Adverse event refers to “an event that results in physical and/or psychological harm to the client and is related to the care and/or services provided to the client, rather than to the client’s underlying medical condition.”